Zintan: History

 The Roman garrison town of Tentheos was on the Nafusa mountain range in the hinterland of the Limes Tripolitanus, near the border.

-Libyan Civil War 2011
+Civil War activity

-Groups from Zintan joined in the Libyan Civil War (2011).
+Groups from Zintan joined in the Libyan Civil War in 2011.
 The Battle of Zintan reportedly began when the Gaddafi-led government forces arrived to recruit 1,000 soldiers.
 Insulted by the proposal to fight fellow Libyans, a group formed in Zintan to protest.
 As the group grew, pro-Gaddafi forces attacked but local groups counterattacked with seized weapons, "rout[ing]" a large, heavily armed government convoy on 19–20 March.

 The Zintan people were responsible for the capture of Saif al-Islam, the second son of Muammar Gaddafi.
 He was captured on 19 November 2011, a month after his father's death, about 50 km west of the town of Ubari near Sabha in southern Libya.

+In 2015, during the Second Libyan Civil War, the area was damaged by a series of airstrikes from February to April.